 ALE solves this problem by a process to electronically correct the spherical errors in the scanner and maintain a stable maximum error across any two points of less than 0.05% ± 1 pixel.

-Automatic Thickness Adjustment Control – A special technology that allows the scanner pressure platen to be raised to accommodate thick originals and then lowered – both actions performed by pressing a key from the operators panel.
+A special technology that allows the scanner pressure platen to be raised to accommodate thick originals and then lowered – both actions performed by pressing a key from the operators panel.
 Sensors in the platen detect when perfect pressure is applied to the the original and automatically stop the downwards motion of the platen so it rests on the original with an optimal grip.

-An image format made from a matrix of individual pixels. .bmp.
+An image format made from a matrix of individual pixels.

 A bitmapped image is a computer file representing a line-art image that was scanned with a scanner.
 Refers to the pattern (map) of bits that are either black or white.

-Black Point Adjustment:
+Black Point Adjustment

-An adjustment made that will determine the amount of shadow detail in an image.
+An adjustment that will determine the amount of shadow detail in an image.
 It is considered proper to set the black point so that the darkest part of an image will only just have zero detail.

 A process of photographic printing used mainly for copying architectural and mechanical drawings; produces blue lines on a white/bluish background.